Fujimorist propaganda: Fujimori government

 Propaganda was used by Montesinos to maintain nearly all functions within the government, with the government becoming the largest advertiser in Peru during the Fujimori government.
 From 1992 to 2000, much of the information in Peru was controlled by Vladimiro Montesinos, with the government allowing a meager opposition media to exist only to deflect criticism from governments of the Western world and to warn of rising crises from opponents.
+Political analysts described the Fujimori administration's use of propaganda over more overt forms of repression as the world's first case of an imagocracy.

 According to Calderón Bentin, "Montesinos propelled the state toward a theatrical offensive, with more and more resources directed at image management rather than traditional public services", using funds from numerous ministries to pay for propaganda operations of the SIN's Fondo de Acciones Reservadas (Confidential Actions Fund).
 Montesinos would pay media organizations for positive coverage and to assist with maintaining the presidency by attacking opponents.
 Between 1997 and 1999, funding on state propaganda would increase 52 percent.

 Montesinos eventually controlled six of the seven main television channels in Peru.
 News stories by the channels were reviewed daily by Montesinos and media executives at 12:30pm each day, with stories about politicians requiring Montesinos' explicit written permission to be approved.
 Payoffs and promises of legal leniency were made to the newspaper Expreso and the television channels Global Television, Latina Televisión, América Televisión, and Panamericana Televisión.
 Some television stations were given personal intelligence officers to discover stories in support of the government.
 On occasion, Montesinos would promise exclusive stories to supporting channels, including an alleged payment of $3 million for the TV personality Laura Bozzo.
 By 2000, Montesinos was paying $3 million monthly for positive coverage on television.

 Multiple chicha press tabloids were also paid for propaganda purposes, with Montesinos directly controlling the editorial oversight of nine newspapers.
 SIN officers would use an encrypted fax machine to send article headlines, sometimes created by Montesinos himself, to newspapers, with editors then writing stories surrounding the headlines.
 Opposition members were often targeted in the newspapers being described as "terrorists" or "communists", with attacks often appealing to the divide between the working class and the elites.
 Diversionary tactics were also used in the press to distract from crises, with sensationalist headlines being published at such times and psychologists being employed by Montesinos to create stories that would be used for distraction.
 Typical chicha press headlines cost $3,000 each and between 1998 and 2000, Montesinos would pay $22 million for headline stories.